You Do you know Delayed Flights Compensation is a thing right?

 |4 hours or more||More than 3,500km, between an EU and non-EU airport||€600|

-It’s also worth knowing that if you’re flight is delayed for 5 hours or more, you do not have to take the flight and are legally entitled to a refund.
+It’s also worth knowing.
+If your flight is delayed for 5 hours or more.
+You do not have to take the flight and are legally entitled to a refund.

-Although you are completely within your rights to seek delayed flights compensation, you should still bear in mind that the money has to come from somewhere.
-One possible knock on effect of too many claims is that flight prices may start going up.
+You are completely within your rights to seek delayed flights compensation.
+You should still bear in mind that the money has to come from somewhere.
+One possible knock-on effect of too many claims is that flight prices may start going up.

-By all means I’m not discouraging you from making a claim but it is worth giving the circumstances a little consideration before you do.
+By all means, I’m not discouraging you from making a claim.
+However, it is worth giving the circumstances a little consideration before you do.
 If you feel you deserve to make a claim then in the first instance you would need to contact the airline operating the flight.

 If you don’t get anywhere with them and you feel they haven’t dealt with your claim properly, then you can always escalate it to the Civil Aviation Authority.